leod/hncynic/README.md

 HN comments are pretty long, so it is my understanding that the 3M training examples are not enough to train the model well.

+There is a demo of the first model trained on HN data live at [https://hncynic.leod.org/](https://hncynic.leod.org/).

 ## Examples
 Here's a few examples generated from recent front-page titles: